Textbooks and Other Course Materials

 Rent.
 Renting a new or used book may be the cheaper option; however rental agreement, conditions, availability, prices, and length options vary depending on where you order your textbooks.
 (Depending on where you rent from, there may be a rating system for the copy, e.g., good, fair, excellent, bad).
 The Pioneer Bookshop rents new and used books.
 You are allowed to highlight and notate in them, just don’t get them wet or torn.
 You return them to the Pioneer Bookshop at the end of the semester.

 New book.
-Although new books are likely the most expensive option, the benefit is that it is in the best condition.
+Although new books are likely the most expensive option, the benefit is that they are in the best condition.

 Used book.
-As second-hand books, used books are often cheaper than new but may have bent pages, writing, highlighting, and/or notes in them from a previous user.
+Used books are often cheaper than new but may have bent pages, writing, highlighting, and/or notes in them from a previous user.

 Different edition.
 Beware!
 Textbooks often have multiple editions.
 Older editions may contain much of the same information as the newest version.
 However, before you obtain an older edition, you should speak to your professor to make sure that the edition contains all the information needed for the course.

 Digital.
 Some books are available electronically (such as e-books or pdfs).
 Some e-books offer features that will allow you to read/access them anywhere or may have built in study tools.
+The Pioneer Bookshop sells e-books via the Pioneer Bookshop webpage.
 Similar to e-books, some authors release pdf versions of their books.
-Although pdf versions are rare they are sometimes available, and sometimes for free.
-The Pioneer Bookshop sells e-books.
-The availability is indicated on the shelf card with the actual book.
-You will receive immediate access to your e-book upon purchase.
-Note that while digital books are convenient and may offer great features, a hard copy may be best for some students and some courses.
+Although pdf versions are rare, they are sometimes available, and sometimes for free.
+A search on Google Scholar will typically determine if such a version is available.
+Note that while digital books are immediately available, convenient and may offer great features, a hard copy may be best for some students and some courses.

 Where to get books?

 The Pioneer Bookshop, both in-store and online, offers different forms in which you can purchase your textbooks: new, used, rental (new and used), and digital (e-book).
-The Pioneer Bookshop Online offers comparison shopping, which allows you to compare prices with Amazon and other online sellers.
 The Pioneer Bookshop is able to deliver your textbooks to the campus mailroom at no charge.

 At the bookshop you can use your Pioneer One-Card Campus Cash.
-In addition, select students, including all students who are eligible for the Federal Pell Grants, may have access to a textbook advance program designed to facilitate the timely purchase of textbooks.
+In addition, select students, including all students who are eligible for the Federal Pell Grants, may have access to a Textbook Advance program designed to facilitate the timely purchase of textbooks.
 Students may repay the advance over the course of the semester via their student account.
 Eligible students will be notified directly by the Office of Financial Aid.
-(This option might be on hold until Spring 2018.)

 If you need to return a book because you dropped a class, the Pioneer Bookshop will provide you with immediate refund.
 If you are ordering your book elsewhere, use the library if you are wanting to borrow a book short term.
 Don't purchase one at the Pioneer Bookshop.
 If you decide to rent from the bookshop and lose your book you will never pay more than the purchase price for the book.